GOVERNMENT FUNDING

 THE GRAPEVINE – News about people, institutions and communities

 The Canadian Chamber of Commerce appointed Candace Laing as its new president and CEO, effective September 1, 2024.
 Laing brings over two decades of experience from both the private and public sectors.
 She joined the Canadian Chamber’s board of directors in 2019, was vice-chair from 2021 to 2022, and became chair of the board in 2022.
 During her tenure, she led governance reforms and modernization efforts.
-Laing spent ten years at Nutrien and its predecessor, PotashCorp, where she was a senior vice president and chief human resources officer and the vice president of sustainability and stakeholder relations.
+Laing spent 10 years at Nutrien and its predecessor, PotashCorp, where she was a senior vice president and chief human resources officer and the vice president of sustainability and stakeholder relations.
 She will succeed Perrin Beatty, who concludes his 17-year tenure on August 30.
 Canadian Chamber of Commerce

 David Vigneault announced he’s stepping down at a yet-to-be announced date as director of the Canadian Security Intelligence Service (CSIS), after a seven-year tenure, and is leaving the public service altogether.
 In a statement, Vigneault said being CSIS director "has been a privilege" and "one of the most challenging and rewarding period[s] in my career."
 Vigneault's tenure has seen CSIS confront allegations of foreign interference by the Chinese and Indian governments – allegations which reportedly have led to tensions between security officials and the federal government.
 According to a report released in May by the National Security and Intelligence Review Agency, CSIS and the prime minister's national security adviser clashed on the threat of foreign interference in 2021.
 CBC News

 Toronto-based Swift Medical appointed Dwayne Sansone as chief executive officer and Stratos Davlos as chief technology officer.
 Swift Medical is an advanced digital health technology company focused on improving clinical outcomes in chronic and acute wound care.
 Sansone brings over 25 years of diverse and extensive experience to Swift Medical, including significant expertise in the healthcare industry.
 His career spans public accounting, Wall Street investment banking, senior leadership roles with top health insurance payors and serving as a managing director at Virgo.
 Davlos will lead Swift Medical’s technology strategy and steer the development of its cutting-edge wound care solutions.
 He is a pioneer in AI, data and software development with over 25 years of experience across a career including key roles at Apple, Reliance Jio, and IBM.
-A prolific inventor, Stratos holds dozens of patents in artificial intelligence and machine learning.
+A prolific inventor, Davios holds dozens of patents in artificial intelligence and machine learning.
 Swift Medical

-Vancouver-based Kovo HealthTech Corporation announced that Greg Noble stepped down as CEO, and the board of directors has selected Brenner Adams to succeed Noble as interim CEO.
-Kovo’s software helps healthcare providers digitally track and manage complex patient care registration, services, billing and payments in a seamless way.
+Vancouver-based Kovo HealthTech Corporation announced that Greg Noble has stepped down as CEO, and the board of directors has selected Brenner Adams to succeed Noble as interim CEO.
+Kovo’s software helps health care providers digitally track and manage complex patient care registration, services, billing and payments in a seamless way.
 During his tenure, Noble led the company's public listing on the TSX Venture Exchange and oversaw several acquisitions and operational efficiencies that grew the company from $1.7 million to $10 million from fiscal 2019 to fiscal 2023.
-Noble has signed a long-term contract to provide M&A consulting services for the Company.
-Adams is an international executive with a robust background in business development, marketing and product leadership who significantly impacted the healthcare industry during his tenure as chief innovation officer at Med USA.
+Noble has signed a long-term contract to provide M&A consulting services for the company.
+Adams is an international executive with a background in business development, marketing and product leadership who significantly impacted the healthcare industry during his tenure as chief innovation officer at Med USA.
 Kovo HealthTech Corporation

 Brampton, Ont.-based MDA Space Ltd. announced the appointment of Karl Smith to the company's board of directors, as well as the appointment of Janet McEachern as interim chief financial officer.
 McEachern replaces Vito Culmone, who is leaving the company to pursue another career opportunity.
 Smith joins the audit committee of the board and is expected to assume the role of audit committee chair following the next board meeting in August 2024.
 Over a career that spanned more than 30 years, Smith held a variety of executive roles within the Fortis Group, including as president and CEO of FortisAlberta, and president and CEO of Newfoundland Power.
 McEachern has been at MDA Space since 2020 and is currently the vice president, finance.
 MDA Space